 Acrylic Pouring from Felt Magnet

 If you haven’t stumbled upon Acrylic Pouring yet, then I’m happy to be the first to introduce this to you.
-It’s an amazing acrylic painting technique.

 This Acrylic Pour Painting from Felt Magnet is an excellent example.
 It’s completely gorgreous.
 The colors are amazing.
 I love the marbled/abstract look.

-This is the acrylic technique I will be trying first.
 Supplies are ordered.
 I’m hoping to have my first one posted next week!
 I’m really excited about this, if you can’t already tell!

-Paint a Pear with Ashley Picanco
+Paint a Pear with Mr. Otter

 I have to admit this pear is so realistic looking to me, that it kind of makes me feel like I couldn’t possibly be ready to paint it.